azalecki/azalecki.github.io/_projects/GlobalStudiesAtlas.md

 For example, over a winter I with one of my peer, Grace Sokolow, drafted the layers and data in its beginning stages needed for a historical map of the cold war which was then passed onto another peer, Pete Strefurt where he added the finishing cartographic touches.

-To give your project a background in the portfolio page, just add the img tag to the front matter like so:

-    ---
-    layout: page
-    title: project
-    description: a project with a background image
-    img: /assets/img/globalatlasthumbnail.png
-    ---

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">